Skip to Content

 • Trail: Starts to the right of Lake Louise | Rated: Moderate

-Best traveled in the mornings, be sure to take a jacket as the temperature can change further in the mountains closer to the glaciers.
+Best traveled in the mornings, be sure to take a jacket for changable weather higher up.
 From the tea house, hikers have the option to travel to Abbot Pass, which will add another hour to your hiking time.

 I first completed the hike when my children were young.
 We felt ambitious, so we did the Plain of the Six Glaciers, both Beehives and Lake Agnes, in one trek.
 By combining all trails into one, we had a very long hiking day of almost 20 km.